 Paul Hammond: We thought that today, ahead of next week’s special programmes, we would take the opportunity to let our CEO share his heart about UCB, about Christian radio, and about the Christian message that we have for a world which is very broken.
 He is David L’Herroux.
 His voice is very familiar to us, and it’s always a pleasure to have him in the studio.
 David, welcome today.

 Paul: Can we start with you?
 Because people will be aware of UCB, the journey, the history of UCB.
 But what about you?
 You have a heartfelt passion that in a broken world, Christian broadcasting has a message and a hope to bring.
 Where does that come from?

 David: Well Paul, it comes back to brokenness itself.
 At the end of the day, we live in a world where we have many experiences individually.
 And many years ago, back in 1988 when my world was going well and everything was going very positively, one morning in my office, I received the news that I needed to go back home straight away.

 And as I arrived home, I discovered that my little boy Jamie, who was the youngest of our children, was actually laid on the floor, dead.
 And that shook my core.
 And I heard the scream of my wife and saw the devastation in our family.
 And in the middle of that brokenness, I had to test my faith and go to God and make sure that God had the pre-eminence in that situation.

 Paul: How old was Jamie at the time?

-Paul: That must have been a devastating shock for you and in that moment it would have been understandable if you have just thrown your hands up and said, ‘This has to be the focus for us at the moment’.
+Paul: That must have been a devastating shock for you, and in that moment it would have been understandable if you had just thrown your hands up and said ‘This has to be the focus for us at the moment’.
 And yet as you say, you turned to God in that moment, and found what?

 David: That’s my wife, that’s right.
 She got up about 1am, 1.30.
 She was all dressed, about to leave the room.
 And I said, ‘Hey honey, you woke me up, where are you going?’